tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/WebP 压缩_intl_en.md

 - Upon upload
 - In cloud

 >?
-WebP compression is billed at basic image processing rates by CI.
-For detailed pricing, please see the image processing prices of CI.
+> - WebP Compression is charged by CI at basic image processing rates.
+For detailed pricing, please see the [image processing prices] of CI (https://intl.cloud.tencent.com/document/product/1045/33431).
+>- If an image is converted into WebP, some browsers may not be able to read its EXIF data.
+As a result, the image cannot be rotated.
+You can add the `auto-orient` parameter to rotate the input image first (see [Rotation](https://intl.cloud.tencent.com/document/product/436/36368)) before compressing it.

 ## API Format